- Measure kinetic cellular responses

 - Detect responses simultaneously or in parallel

 Kits are available to detect arrestin recruitment at specific GPCRs.
-They include the Arrestin sensor, GPCR and relevant GRK in BacMam, positive control agonist, and sodium butyrate.
+Kits include the Borealis Arrestin sensor, GPCR and relevant GRK in BacMam, positive control receptor and agonist, and sodium butyrate.

 cADDis cAMP Assay